Menu

 Q

-I gave my spouse a power of attorney but lately he has been very confused and when I tell him I don’t think he should be doing the banking anymore he does not seem to understand why.
+I gave my spouse a power of attorney but lately he has been very confused.
+When I tell him I do not think he should be doing the banking anymore he does not seem to understand why.

 A